Joeperdefloep/QGIS-Documentation/docs/land_degradation_development/MMF/processing.rst

    |gdal| :file:`where(A<1400,A,0)`, using the
    `numpy.where() <https://numpy.org/doc/stable/reference/generated/numpy.where.html>`_.
    Make sure that :guilabel:`Input layer A` points to
-   :file:`"Flow Accumulation" from algorithm "Catchment area (flow tracing"`:
+   :file:`"Flow Accumulation" from algorithm "Catchment area"`:

    .. figure:: img/model_04_SR_final_map.png
       :align: center